ba-st/Willow/docs/how-to/how-to-debug.md

 # How to debug a Willow Application

-By default you will get standard HTTP errors when some unexpected thing happens.
+By default, you will get standard HTTP errors when some unexpected thing happens.
 If you want to get a debugger when something fails, you need to configure the error handler: